mrkmg/color-pond/README.md

 TODO LIST
 =========

-- ~~Implement data crunching in a web-worker seperate from ui thread~~
 - Implement aggressive organisms
-- ~~Implement a more realistic "flow", aka currents and whirlpools~~
 - Optimization of the Consumer Pathfinding algorithm
+- Create 2 new types of organism: Virus and Carvinor.
+- Add more flow types
 - Create proper objects to represent the Pond, Resources, Materials, and the Organisms
+- ~~Implement data crunching in a web-worker seperate from ui thread~~
+- ~~Implement a more realistic "flow", aka currents and whirlpools~~